 Deductible: The amount you have to pay before your insurance benefits start kicking in.
 You’ll agree on this amount when you first buy your policy.
 For example, a $500 deductible means that that hefty door ding that will cost $350 to repair at the shop is all on your dime, but anything above $500 is covered by the insurance company.

-Exclusions: Things the policy will not cover, which will always be listed directly and explicitly.
+Exclusions: Things an insurance policy will not cover, which will be listed explicitly.
 For example, if you live somewhere that rarely experiences earthquakes, earthquakes might be excluded from your policy.

-FR44: Often referred to as a financial responsibility filing, this is essentially a piece of paper that gets attached to your insurance policy and filed with the state.
-Much like an SR22, an FR44 can be required if you had a major driving infraction like a DUI/DWI and/or vehicular homicide.
-There are usually stipulations that require higher limits of liability coverage for an FR44 where an SR22 can be on a basic state minimum policy.
-You would be notified by the courts if you were required to have one filed with the state.
+FR-44: Often referred to as a financial responsibility filing, this is a certification that is attached to your insurance policy and filed with the state.
+An FR-44 may be required if you commit a major driving infraction like a DUI/DWI.
+Stipulations may require higher limits of liability coverage to obtain an FR-44.
+You will be notified by the court or the DMV if you are required to obtain an FR-44.

-Full Coverage: There is no such thing as "full coverage" plain and simple.
-This term is used by auto loan lenders and dealerships to refer to Comprehensive and Collision coverage on your auto policy when you are financing a vehicle as a requirement to take a car off the lot.
-Since the bank owns your car until you have paid off the balance of your loan, they want to make sure they are "fully covered" if something happens to your car.
+Full coverage: This term is used by auto loan lenders and dealerships to refer to Comprehensive and Collision coverage on your auto policy — it may be required when financing or leasing a vehicle.
+Since the bank owns your car until you have paid off the balance of your loan, they want to make sure they are "fully covered" if something happens to the vehicle.
 This doesn't mean that you are fully covered as a driver, just that the actual cash value of the car will be paid if it is totaled due to a covered loss.
-This has absolutely nothing to do with any other optional coverage like medical, roadside, or rental car reimbursement.
+This does not necessarily include optional coverages like medical, roadside, or rental car reimbursement.

-GAP Insurance: GAP Insurance pays any additional amount that you owe on a car loan if the vehicle is totaled and the payout from the insurance company is less than what you still owe the bank.
-If your vehicle is valued at $20K but your auto loan totals $25K then you have a $5K gap that would be owed to your finance company if the car were to be totaled.
+Gap insurance: Gap insurance pays any additional amount that you owe on a car loan if the vehicle is totaled and the payout from the insurance company is less than what you still owe the bank.
+If your vehicle is valued at $20,000 but your auto loan totals $25,000 then you have a $5,000 gap that would be owed to your finance company if the car were totaled.
 This type of coverage normally doesn't have a cap so it offers more protection than Loan/Lease Payoff coverage offered through your insurance company but it's normally also quite a bit more expensive.
-Check Loan/Lease Payoff Coverage below to see the difference.
+See Loan/Lease Payoff Coverage below.

-Insurer: Again, that’s your insurance company, aka the company backing you up so you don’t have to pay for a car accident or blunder out-of-pocket.
+Insurer: Again, that’s your insurance company, i.e., the company backing you up so you don’t have to pay for a car accident or blunder out-of-pocket.

 Lapse: This is the term used when your insurance policy cancels or expires.
-This should be avoided at all costs because even one single days worth of a lapse in coverage will cause your rates to be more expensive across the board.
-For more on why you don't want to have a lapse, check out the term for Prior Insurance.
+This should be avoided at all costs: a lapse in coverage — for even a single day — will raise your rates across the board.

-Letter of Experience: This is a document that states the length of time you were with a particular insurance company and is issued by said company.
+Letter of experience: This document states the length of time you were with a particular insurance company.
 Most insurance companies offer a discount for being previously insured before starting a new policy and they will request a letter of experience from your old company to verify how long you were actually insured as a condition of keeping the discount.

-Loan/Lease Payoff Coverage: Lots of people get this coverage confused with GAP Insurance and even though it shares some similarities, they ARE NOT the same thing.
-Loan/Lease Payoff coverage is normally available through your auto insurance company and they will require that you first have comprehensive and collision coverage before you can add it.
-This coverage varies by company but it normally only covers an additional 25% of your vehicles value if your car is totaled and you owe more on your loan that what your car is worth.
+Loan/lease payoff coverage: Loan/lease payoff coverage is normally available through an auto insurance company, which will require comprehensive and collision coverage in order to add this option.
+The coverage varies by company, but it normally only covers an additional 25% of your vehicle's value if the car is totaled and you owe more than the car is worth.
 Gap insurance will generally cover any remaining amount so that offers much more coverage than what you get through your insurance company with Loan/Lease Payoff.
-Check the term for GAP Insurance above to understand the difference.
+Reference GAP insurance above to understand the difference.

 Motor Vehicle Report (MVR): An official document that has tons of info about your driving record—crashes, moving and non-moving violations, and your license history from the DMV.
 This is normally used in addition to your CLUE Report to verify whether you provided accurate information about your driving history.
 These two reports are normally run prior to the company taking payment to start your policy.

-Multi-Policy Discount: This is a discount offered by most insurance companies for "bundling" or insuring multiple policies with the same company.
+Multi-policy discount: This is a discount offered by most insurance companies for "bundling" or carrying multiple policies with the same company.
 An example would be insuring your auto and home with the same insurance provider.

-No Fault: This term refers to an insurance policy where you (the insured) are covered for any losses by your own insurance company regardless of who is at fault in an accident.
-So if you are in a "No Fault" state, that means even if the other driver is at fault and you suffer injury, your insurance company pays for your injuries instead of the other driver's insurance.
+No-fault: This term refers to an insurance policy where you are covered for any losses by your own insurance company, regardless of who is at fault in an accident.
+So if you are in a "No-Fault" state, that means even if the other driver is at fault and you suffer injury, your insurance company pays for your injuries instead of the other driver's insurance.

-Non-Owners Insurance: This is a type of policy that offers minimum state required auto insurance coverage for people who do not own a vehicle but still need to be insured.
-If you drive on occasion or your state is requiring that you have an SR22 and you don't own a vehicle then a non owner policy is right for you.
+Non-owners' auto insurance: This is a type of policy that offers minimum state required auto insurance coverage for people who do not own a vehicle but still need to be insured.
+If you drive on occasion or your state is requiring that you have an SR22 and you don't own a vehicle then anon-ownerpolicy is right for you.

 Personal Injury Protection (PIP) coverage: PIP insurance covers the cost of medical bills for you and your passengers in the event of an accident and normally covers work loss of varying percentages or amounts also.

-Physical Damage Coverage: This is another term for the combination of Comprehensive and Collision coverage and is more accurate than using "Full Coverage".
+Physical damage coverage: This term defines the combination of comprehensive and collision coverage and is more accurate than using "full coverage".

-Premium: What you pay to the insurance company each month, aka your bill.
+Premium: What you pay to the insurance company each month, i.e., your bill.

-Prior Insurance: If you have at least 6 months of prior insurance coverage without any Lapse then you will qualify for a hefty discount with the majority of insurance companies.
-The longer you have prior insurance then the better the discount will be when you shop for a new policy.
+Prior insurance: If you have at least six months of prior insurance coverage without a lapse, you may qualify for a discount.
+The longer you maintain auto insurance coverage, the better the discount will be when you shop for a new policy.
 And to prove your length of prior insurance, your new provider will ask for a Letter of Experience to keep the discount applied.

 Renewal: This term refers to the period of time when your current policy is expiring and your new policy term is set to begin normally every six or twelve months.
 This is generally when your insurance company will reevaluate your policy risk so you may see your rate increase, decrease, or stay the same.

-SR50: Only applies to the state of Indiana.
+SR-50: Only applies to the state of Indiana.
 This is basically a form that your insurance provider fills out and sends to the state to verify your insurance start and end date.
-It's simple, if you are being told you need one then just call your insurance company and they can normally file it within a few minutes.
+If you are being told you need one, call your insurance company.
+Your insurer should be able to file the form within a few minutes.

-Umbrella Insurance: This is additional liability coverage that applies when you have exceeded the liability portion of your home insurance or auto insurance coverage.
+Umbrella insurance: This additional liability coverage applies when you exceed the liability portion of your home insurance or auto insurance.
 This coverage helps to protect you in the event of a lawsuit or a major insurance claim filed against you.

-Underwriting: The process of evaluating the potential risk of offering insurance to a driver: Picture black-sunglass-wearing insurance companies calculating the spread before heading out to gamble in Vegas.
+Underwriting: The process of evaluating the potential risk of offering insurance to a driver.

-Uninsured/Underinsured Motorist Coverage: These two protect you from the damage done to yourself or your car by people who do not have insurance (uninsured), or have insurance that sucks, or do a hit-and-run (underinsured).
+Uninsured/underinsured motorist coverage: These policy options protect you from the damage done to yourself or your car by people who do not have insurance (uninsured) or do not have enough insurance (underinsured).

 Vehicle Identification Number (VIN): This is your car’s serial number.
-The number can usually be found where the dashboard meets the front window, on the inside of the driver’s side door, or on your previous insurance policy documents.
+The number can usually be found where the dashboard meets the front window, on the inside of the driver’s side door, or on a previous insurance policy document.